Engage, Retain, Scale: How the Digial Hub Drove Member Lifetime Value

 Three mobile screenshots of Sharks365 Member Hub in a logged in, member state

 The project to create the Sharks365 Member Hub began in the 2023–2024 season.
-After a rocky history of launching unfinished features, the leadership team chose to put the project on hold, prioritizing a smooth renewal campaign over a new, unproven tool.
-This delay turned out to be a key learning opportunity.
+After a rocky history of launching products without taking the time to validate them, the leadership team chose to put the project on hold, prioritizing a smooth renewal campaign over a new, unproven tool.
+This delay turned out to be a key learning opportunity and prevented us from hurting our reputation further with remaining members

 The Challenge: A Tight Timeline and High Stakes